lwade/euca-wiki/Openshift-on-Eucalyptus.md

 ## Introduction

 This article explains how to setup openshift origin on a, Fedora 18 instance running on a Eucalyptus private cloud.
-In order to get Fedora 18 up and running as an instance on Eucalyptus you should follow this article , [Fedora 18 EMI](https://github.com/eucalyptus/eucalyptus/wiki/Fedora-18-Image)
+In order to get Fedora 18 up and running as an instance on Eucalyptus one should follow this article , [Fedora 18 EMI](https://github.com/eucalyptus/eucalyptus/wiki/Fedora-18-Image)

 ## Setup